 (11 courses at the level of 0300, formerly 0210, or above)

 The English concentration also includes a Nonfiction Writing Track.
 The requirements are the same as 1 through 4 above, in addition to ONE English literature course emphasizing the genre of nonfiction writing, and THREE 1000-level Nonfiction Writing courses (only one of which may be ENGL1050) for a total of eleven courses.

 Requirements are the same as those for the regular concentration, with the following additions:

 Honors candidates must complete at least three upper-level seminars or comparable small courses and complete ENGL 1991 and ENGL 1992.
 Honors candidates must also earn more A's than B's in courses taken as part of the English concentration.

 Applicants for Honors must have two letters of recommendation submitted to the Honors Advisor, a writing sample, and a one-page description of their proposed topic signed by the faculty member who has agreed to serve as the director of their thesis.

 Honors in Nonfiction Writing

-Applicants for Honors in Nonfiction Writing must have two letters of recommendation submitted to the Nonfiction Honors Advisor, a writing sample, and a one-page description of their proposed topic signed by the faculty member who has agreed to serve as the director of the thesis.
+Applicants for Honors in Nonfiction Writing must have THREE letters of recommendation submitted to the Nonfiction Honors Advisor, a writing sample, and a one-page description of their proposed topic signed by the faculty member who has agreed to serve as the director of the thesis.